© 2026 WNIJ and WNIU

 Rev. Jackson at the head of a march in Rockford, Sept.
 2009.

 Icons rarely enter our lives quietly.
 They reach us through headlines and maybe family conversations long before we ever meet them.
-For me, Rev. Jesse Jackson, Sr. was one of those icons.
+For me, the Rev. Jesse Jackson Sr. was one of those icons.

-As a child on the south side of Chicago, I remember the energy of the Rainbow/PUSH Coalition and his presidential campaigns.
-They were moments that stretched the boundaries of who could lead and who could belong, and his impact was long before that: He stood with Dr. Martin Luther King, Jr, helping us shape a moment and a movement that transformed America.
-And it carried us from protests to policy and political action.
+As a child on the South Side of Chicago, I remember the energy of the Rainbow/PUSH Coalition and his presidential campaigns.
+They were moments that stretched the boundaries of who could lead and who could belong.
+His impact began long before that: He stood with Martin Luther King Jr., helping to shape a moment and a movement that transformed America.
+It carried us from protests to policy and political action.

 Years later, I witnessed that same commitment up close.
-He stood with family seeking justice, and that included in Rockford with the tragic murder of Mark Anthony Barmore.
-His leadership reached far beyond our borders: Whether it was negotiating the release of hostages or advocating for the marginalized, he showed that diplomacy and justice, compassion and courage can coexist.
+He stood with family seeking justice, including in Rockford after the tragic murder of Mark Anthony Barmore.
+His leadership reached far beyond our borders: Whether negotiating the release of hostages or advocating for the marginalized, he showed that diplomacy and justice, compassion and courage, can coexist.

-What endured has been a through line; voting rights, economic justice, human dignity, and in our final shared work, helping to end energy poverty in a community in Illinois -- because justice is also about the ability to afford basic utilities.
+What endured has been a through line: voting rights, economic justice, human dignity and, in our final shared work, helping to end energy poverty in an Illinois community — because justice is also about the ability to afford basic utilities.

 I'm the Honorable Litesa Wallace, and that's my perspective.